OLORUNFUNMI-M/Call-center-trend/README.md

 The call center manager needed a dashboard that will be used for discussion with the management.
 The dashboard should help understand customer and agent behavior by providing transparency and insights of the call center dataset.

-# Objectives of the analysis
+# Objective of the analysis
 To get an accurate overview of customer and agent behavior